itsgeorgema/spotify-mood-player/README.md

 Deployed on Vercel at: https://spotify-mood-player.vercel.app/ (backend deployed on AWS Lambda)

+**IMPORTANT:**
-**IMPORTANT:** This app is in Spotify Developer mode.
+- This app is in Spotify Developer mode.
 Only whitelisted users can log in properly.
+- In your browser, disable third-party cookie blocking (for Safari, disable ITP)

 **UPDATES:**
 - Migrated hosting service from Fly.io for backend to AWS Lambda